Alvar Aalto: Life

 On their return they continued with several local projects, notably the Jyväskylä Worker's Club, which incorporated a number of motifs which they had studied during their trip, most notably the decorations of the Festival hall modelled on the Rucellai Sepulchre in Florence by Leon Battista Alberti.
 After winning the architecture competition for the Southwest Finland Agricultural Cooperative building in 1927, the Aaltos moved their office to Turku.
 They had made contact with the city's most progressive architect, Erik Bryggman before moving.
 They began collaborating with him, most notably on the Turku Fair of 1928–29.
 Aalto's biographer, Göran Schildt, claimed that Bryggman was the only architect with whom Aalto cooperated as an equal.
 With an increasing quantity of work in the Finnish capital, the Aaltos' office moved again in 1933 to Helsinki.

 The Aaltos designed and built a joint house-office (1935–36) for themselves in Munkkiniemi, Helsinki, but later (1954–56) had a purpose-built office erected in the same neighbourhood – now the former is a "home museum" and the latter the premises of the Alvar Aalto Academy.
 In 1926, the young Aaltos designed and had built for themselves a summer cottage in Alajärvi, Villa Flora.

 Aino and Alvar had two children, a daughter, Johanna "Hanni" (married surname Alanen; born 1925), and a son, Hamilkar Aalto (born 1928).
 Aino Aalto died of cancer in 1949.

 In 1952, Aalto married architect Elissa Mäkiniemi (died 1994).
 In 1952, he designed and built a summer cottage, the so-called Experimental House, for himself and his second wife, now Elissa Aalto, in Muuratsalo in Central Finland.
 Alvar Aalto died on 11 May 1976, in Helsinki, and is buried in the Hietaniemi cemetery in Helsinki.
-Elissa Aalto became the director of the practice, running the office from 1976−1994.
+Elissa Aalto became the director of the practice, running the office from 1976 to 1994.
 In 1978, the Museum of Finnish Architecture in Helsinki arranged a major exhibition of Aalto's works.